cellajs/cella/info/DEPLOYMENT.md

 # Deployment

-Cella will make it easy to deploy on [Render](https://www.render.com) (server & db, optionally frontend) and [Netlify](https://www.netlify.com) (frontend only).
+Cella makes it easy to deploy on [Render](https://www.render.com) (server & db, frontend) and with Cloudflare for a proxy.
 Probably more options will become available over time.

 ## Deploy backend and frontend to render.com